I’m about to say a true thing. I'M ABOUT TO SAY A TRUE THING!

 The bigger Drake became, the more comments his page received, the more people wanted a piece of him.

-Anyway, here are some of the pics, you can thank me later.
+Anyway, here are some pics, you can thank me later.

 The real question is, should I poke him?